St. Peter Facts

 In the Roman Catholic Church, Peter’s leadership role among the apostles lies at the root of the leadership role of the pope among the bishops of the Church as the body of Christ.
 Popes wear the Fisherman’s Ring, which bears an image of the saint casting his nets from a fishing boat.

 The keys used as a symbol of the pope’s authority refer to the “keys of the kingdom of Heaven” promised to Peter (Matthew 16:18; Matthew 16:19).
-Peter is therefore often depicted in both Western and Eastern Christian art holding a key or a set of keys hence we have added this to this article.
+Peter is therefore often depicted in both Western and Eastern Christian art holding a key, a set of keys or a scroll.

 The Roman patriarch, though not the only “pope” of the time, was recognized as the successor of Peter as bishop of Rome by all the ancient Christian churches, except those deemed to be heretical.